-Beyond these essential core academic competencies, there is a growing body of research on the importance of non-cognitive competencies as they relate to academic success.^{7,8,9} Non-cognitive competencies include successful navigation through tasks such as forming relationships and solving everyday problems.
+Beyond these essential core academic competencies, there is a growing body of research on the importance of non-cognitive competencies as they relate to academic success.^{78,9} Non-cognitive competencies include successful navigation through tasks such as forming relationships and solving everyday problems.
 They also include development of self-awareness, control of impulsivity, executive function, working cooperatively, and caring about oneself and others.

-BLENDED LEARNING
+BLENDED LEARNING5

-In a blended learning environment, learning occurs online and in person, augmenting and supporting teacher practice.
-This approach often allows students to have some control over time, place, path, or pace of learning.
+In a blended learning

+environment, learning occurs online and in person augmenting and supporting teacher practice.
+Blended learning often allows students to have some control over time, place, path, or pace of learning.
 In many blended learning models, students spend some of their face-to-face time with the teacher in a large group, some face-to-face time with a teacher or tutor in a small group, and some time learning with and from peers.
-Blended learning often benefits from a reconfiguration of the physical learning space to facilitate learning activities, providing a variety of technology-enabled learning
+Blended learning often benefits from a reconfiguration of the physical learning space to facilitate learning activities, providing a variety of technology-enabled learning zones optimized for collaboration, informal learning, and individual-focused study.